 |3.||Includes generator fuel, air travel, hotels, waste and water.
 This figure increased in FY2018 as a result of increased international travel following the expansion into new geographical areas and additional locations as a result of acquisitions included for the first time.|

 This data is used to implement programmes to control, mitigate and reduce where possible the carbon emissions used by the Group.
 Road travel comprises the most material element of the Group’s carbon footprint and as a result of having no control over Fuel Emission Standards, the Group does not believe there is any benefit in setting emission reduction targets.
 The Group recognises both the financial and environmental benefits of ongoing carbon emission reduction and will continue to look for opportunities to reduce its carbon footprint.

-Despite adding 27 locations from which carbon data is collected for the year, there is a marginal increase in CO2e emissions per R1 billion of turnover from FY2016 to FY2017.
-This is a result of the Groups’ efforts to reduce CO2e emissions within the business units.
+Despite adding 42 locations from which carbon data is collected for the year, there was a pleasing decrease in total CO2e emissions per R1 billion of revenue from FY2017 to FY2018.
+This is a result of the Groups’ continuing efforts to reduce in CO2e emissions within the business units.